podkovyrin/DWAlertController/README.md

 - Simple built-in transition from one content controller to another within a single `DWAlertController` (see Advanced alert in the Example app)
 - Dynamic Type
 - Accessibility
+- Dark Mode and dark appearance for iOS 12 or lower

 ## Usage